BrightspaceUILabs/s-html/README.md

 * Update the version in `package.json`
 * Tag the commit
 * Create a GitHub release (including release notes)
-* Deploy a new package to CodeArtifact
+* Deploy a new package to NPM